 Know What You Owe

 The National Student Loan Data System (NSLDS) is the US Department of Education's central database for federal student aid.
-NSLDS receives data from schools, guaranty agencies and all federal student aid programs and combines it to provide a centralized, integrated view of federal loans and grants.
-The system is the first stop to knowing your federal aid balance.
+NSLDS receives data from schools, guaranty agencies, and all federal student aid programs and combines it to provide a centralized, integrated view of federal loans and grants.
+The system is the first step to knowing your federal aid balance.

 Private loans also include online account access and reporting.
 Each individual lending company or bank has its own system.
 Like NSLDS, it's a good idea to sign up to always have access to accurate information about your loan balances.

 Regardless of your choice for federal or private loans, understanding the repayment process for your student loans goes a long way toward building a solid financial foundation.
 Remember, student loans are real loans, just like car or home loans.
 You must repay a student loan even if your financial circumstances become difficult.
 Your student loans cannot be canceled because you didn’t get the education or job you expected, or because you didn’t complete your education.

 It is important for student borrowers to know loan balance amounts and repayment options both before and after graduation.
 We encourage students to work with their loan servicers, whether federal or private, to stay informed about their loans.
 Students should make regular monthly payments on loans in order to maintain a good credit rating.
 Complete federal loan repayment information, including a payment calculator, is available on the Federal Student Aid website.
 For private loans, you can enter your loan information into FinAid's calculator.